About the Program of Studies at Saint Joseph Academy

 Saint Joseph Academy’s comprehensive curriculum in the arts and sciences emphasizes fundamental academic skills – the written and oral expression of ideas, problem solving, critical thought, and the competent use of current technology.
 Our students prepare themselves for university studies and for a lifetime of learning.
 Recognizing that our students come to us with a variety of ability levels, we offer classes that will meet them at their level and help them to grow in their aptitude for scholastic achievement.
 For those who seek opportunities for advanced learning, Honors and Advanced Placement Courses are offered in English, Mathematics, Science, Social Studies, and Target Languages.
 Courses are also offered for students who enter with limited English language skills.
 The Champagnat Learning Center offers a variety of support services for students with diagnosed learning differences.

 At Saint Joseph Academy, writing and research are incorporated into all subject areas.
 As part of an on-going information literacy initiative, students at every grade level receive training in the most up-to-date research practices.
 The curriculum, which has undergone extensive renovation under the direction of a nationally recognized authority in the field of curriculum and instruction, is designed to foster the critical thinking, research, and writing skills students will need for success at the university level.
-In addition, faculty in all departments continue to participate in professional development to ensure that our students receive excellent instruction and have abundant opportunities to hone their writing skills in all their classes. (see a copy of colleges and universities the Class of 2012 will attend)
+In addition, faculty in all departments continue to participate in professional development to ensure that our students receive excellent instruction and have abundant opportunities to hone their writing skills in all their classes.

 To know and love Jesus